Ayaan7345/Ayaan_KB/pages/Honeypots.md

-# How to access my honeypot
+# How to access my honeypot (Someone In Taiwan hates me and Floods my server with traffic Im working on something else )
 - Go to this link
 	- https://172.233.216.228:64297
 	- Username